mihai135/running-stats-web-client/README.md

-# Phone Book app & Node as server side
+# Running stats app & Node as server side

 A simple html & js app for managing phone-book